Blading3314/Prog2Project1/README.md

 ## Movie Project

-A movie rental application that registers and accepts clients and implements a fee and a movie returnal system.
+A movie rental application implementing a system that that allows different types of users to rent movies and handle payments.

 ## Running the Program
 1. Download the project's ZIP file.